What Is A European River Cruise and Is It Right For You?

 Below, I’ll list out the major differences I found between the more popular ocean cruise and river cruise.

-What’s the difference between an Ocean Cruise and River Cruise?
+What’s the difference between an Ocean Cruise and a River Cruise?

 Here’s what you get on a river cruise!

-• More intimate: Cruise ships typically have around 2,300 passengers where river cruises typically have between 75 to 200 passengers.
-This small number of passengers makes it more conducive to meeting and getting to know other people and maybe make lifelong friends even.
+• More intimate: Cruise ships typically have around 2,300 passengers, whereas river cruises typically have between 75 to 200 passengers.
+This small number of passengers makes it more conducive to meeting and getting to know other people and maybe making lifelong friends.

 • Average passenger is older: The average age is going to be well above 50 and even 60 years old.